overbrowsing/wasteback-machine/README.md

 ## Disclaimer

 > [!IMPORTANT]
-> Wasteback Machine outputs are indicative, not exact, showing relative trends over time.
-Environmental impact estimates are approximate.
-Users should verify any claims with evidence and consult qualified professionals for formal reporting.
-The authors are not responsible for how the software, its outputs, or derived findings are used.
+> This tool is provided for research and educational purposes only.
+Results may be incomplete or inaccurate.
+Users are responsible for how they use the information, and the authors take no responsibility for any consequences arising from its use.

 ## Contributing